AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/ud-firestore.md

       return newDate;
     };

-    export default dateTypeFormat
+    export default dateTypeFormatter
+    // import this function wherever you need to format timestamps, i.e. createCarForm...
     ```

     Now all this can be completely unnecessary and entirely up to you.
 Of course, at the end of the day, you could always just save the date in a string instead of a Timestamp... but where is the fun in that?

 === "Styles - CSS"

-    Here are some included css styles if you take the large snippet from this book.
-Feel free to change it more to your styles, it is a good template to start with, especially for demonstration purposes.
+    Here are some included CSS styles if you take the large snippet from this book.
+Feel free to change it more to your preferences.
+It's a good template to start with, especially for demonstration purposes.

     In your actual project, feel free to use MUI instead.